wellyshen/use-places-autocomplete/README.md

 - `parameters` - there're two parameters:
   - `1st: object` - the result object of `getGeocode`.
   - `2nd: boolean` - should use the `short_name` or not from [API response](https://developers.google.com/places/web-service/details#PlaceDetailsResponses), default is `false`.
 - `zipCode: string | null` - the zip code.
-If the address doesn't have zip code it will be `null`.
+If the address doesn't have a zip code it will be `null`.
 - `error: any` - an exception.

 ### getDetails